Showing posts with label poor journalism. Show all posts

 AIG logo

-Unfortunately, due to the timing, the issue has become a a silly media-driven frenzy.
+The outing at issue was the type of company conference that American companies fund each year.
+Unfortunately, due to the timing, the issue has become a media frenzy.
 Even the White House couldn't resist criticism and CNN keeps blaring, "Spa treatments!
 Spa Treatments!"

 Thursday, March 20, 2008